joeclark-phd/data-engineers-manual/manuscript/chapter02.md

 There are two major problems for data engineers to consider here.
 The first is how to make data available to other systems and to send, and receive data "messages" between them.
-I don't want to spoil Chapter 4 for you, but I'll tell you the short answer is "the Internet".
-The other major problem, and the subject of this chapter, is how to structure those data messages so that they accurately represent the data and are intelligible to the systems that receive them.
+I don't want to spoil Chapter 4 for you, but I'll tell you the short answer to the first one is "the Internet".
+The other major problem,
+and the subject of this chapter, is how to structure those data messages so that they accurately represent the data and are intelligible to the systems that receive them.